Angelinaaaaaaaaaaaa/Skin_Type_Classification/README.md

 Figure 1.
 Layer Dimensions of Model 1
 #### 2.2.2 Model 2: Flatten Model
-This model has everything Model 1 has, but uses a flattening layer in place of the GlobalAveragePooling2D layer between the CNN layers and the dense layers.
+This model has everything Model 1 has but uses a flattening layer in place of the GlobalAveragePooling2D layer between the CNN layers and the dense layers.

 Figure 2.
 Layer Dimensions of Model 2